“Proprio” in Italian

 Are you really sure that everyone will come in their own car?

-So, let’s look at all the different meanings of proprio to learn how to use it correctly.
+So, let me show you all the different meanings of proprio so you’ll learn how to use it correctly.

-First of all, proprio is used in Italian as a possessive adjective that can replace suo, sua, suoi, sue (his or her), or loro (their).
+The first use of proprio in Italian is as a possessive adjective that can replace both singular and plural third person.
+Singular third person forms are suo, sua, suoi, sue (his or her), while plural third person form is loro (their).
+When used this way, proprio can be translated as “one’s own“.

-Giulia ama il proprio – Giulia ama il suo lavoro.
+Giulia ama il proprio lavoro – Giulia ama il suo lavoro.

 Giulia loves his own job.

-Rimetti i piatti al proprio – Rimetti i piatti al loro posto.
+Rimetti i piatti al proprio posto – Rimetti i piatti al loro posto.

 Put the plates back in their (own) place.

-On the other hand, proprio must be used as a possessive adjective with impersonal constructions (“one’s own”).
+At the same time, proprio can also be used as a possessive adjective with impersonal constructions.

 Si sta sempre bene a casa propria.